-The Federation of Stoke Hill Schools also has a Wildlife Team (based at the infant school) and a junior Green Team who are responsible for supporting and developing sustainability.
-Members of the Wildlife Club and Green Team engage in a range of activities such as: clearing leaves from the school grounds, making bird feeders, creating homes for hedgehogs, composting food waste and planting bulbs.
+The Federation of Stoke Hill Schools also has Green Team at the Junior School who are responsible for supporting and developing sustainability.
+The Green Team engage in a range of activities such as: clearing leaves from the school grounds, making bird feeders, creating homes for hedgehogs, composting food waste and planting bulbs.
 The children are also encouraged to monitor and record each class's contribution to saving energy and they distribute smiley face tokens to classes who turn off lights and laptops and who close windows during colder spells.
-Wildlife Club members choose to join this club.
 Meanwhile Green Team members are chosen by class teachers and we encourage our SEN&D children to participate.